iamlikeme/sections/README.md

 The package comes with several predefined basic shapes (e.g. polygon, circle, rectangle, etc.) and some more complex shapes (e.g. I-profiles, RHS-profiles).
-They can be easily combined to create to create any shape you might need.
+They can be easily combined to create any shape you might need.

 The package depends on numpy and matplotlib for creating plots of the shapes.
 Other than that there are no dependencies.